CaptainDashenka/InfantNutrition_Chatbot/data/depth_2/https___www_cdc_gov_nutrition_InfantandToddlerNutrition_bottle_feeding_index_html.md

 Getting started:

-Did You Know?**Don’t put cereal or other food in a bottle.**
+Did You Know?**DonaÌ‚â‚¬TMt put cereal or other food in a bottle.**

-Putting infant cereal or other solid foods in your baby’s bottle will not make him or her sleep longer and could increase your baby’s risk of choking.
+Putting infant cereal or other solid foods in your babyaÌ‚â‚¬TMs bottle will not make him or her sleep longer and could increase your babyaÌ‚â‚¬TMs risk of choking.